-The community's population 65 years of age and older is anticipated to grow by 19.1 percent, or approximately 51,600 persons from 2019 to 2024, making the senior population the fastest growing demographic group.
-This will contribute to growing demand for health services, since on an overall per-capita basis, older individuals typically need and use more services than younger persons.
+The community's population 65 years of age and older is anticipated to grow by 18.5 percent, or approximately 50,000 persons from 2019 to 2024, making the senior population the fastest growing demographic group.
+This trend is likely to lead to the growing demand for health services, since on an overall per-capita basis, older individuals typically need and use more services than younger persons.